Something in the Way: The Batman

 American filmmaker Matt Reeves, writer and director of the 2022 film The Batman, revealed in a December 2021 interview with Gizmodo that listening to the song while writing the film's first act played a key role in helping him develop the character of Bruce Wayne.
 "Rather than make Bruce the playboy version we’ve seen before," Reeves explained, "there’s another version who had gone through a great tragedy and become a recluse.
 So I started making this connection to Gus Van Sant's Last Days, and the idea of this fictionalized version of Kurt Cobain being in this kind of decaying manor."

 In a March 2022 NME interview, American actor Paul Dano revealed that the song also influenced his portrayal of the film's villain, the Riddler.
 "Well, in the script Matt had actually mentioned ‘Something In The Way’ by Nirvana," Dano told interviewer Olly Richards.
 "So that right there, that song, those words, that refrain, became hugely important to me.
 Nirvana became a part of that [character]."

 The version featured in the film's August 2020 trailer is a remix of the Nevermind version by Alloy Tracks and Cavalry Music that incorporated themes by the film's composer Michael Giacchino and additional orchestral elements.

 The song itself appears twice in the film, serving as a bookend for the first and third acts.

 Following the theatrical release of the film in March 2022, audio streaming service Spotify reported a 1,200% increase in streams of the song on the platform, while Billboard reported a 1,508% increase in official U.S. streams and 1,888% increase in downloads.
 The song once again appeared on several Billboard charts, reaching number two on the Rock Streaming Songs and Rock Digital Song Sales chart, number four on the Alternative Digital Song Sales and Alternative Streaming Songs chart, number 20 on the Digital Song Sales chart, and number 27 on the Billboard Streaming Songs chart.
 It also entered the Hot 100 for the first time, peaking at number 46, becoming Nirvana's fifth song on the chart.
 American DJ Illenium remixed the song in collaboration with DC following the success of the film.

 Covers

-At Sea originally recorded "Something in the Way" for their 2012 album A New Machine.
-It was eventually used in the E3 2014 trailer for the PlayStation 4 remaster of The Last of Us.
+Swedish heavy metal band Avatar included a cover version of the song on their 2014 album, Hail the Apocalypse.

 Tunisian singer Emel Mathlouthi released a cover in English and Arabic in 2020 on her album The Tunis Diaries.

 Transgender activist Daniella Carter and J Patt from The Knocks recorded an electronic cover version of the song in 2021.
 It is the debut single from Nirvana Reimagined as House and Techno by music producer Jonathan Hay.

+Singer/songwriter Stephen Wilson Jr. released an EP in 2025 called "Blankets" which included a cover version of the song.